 The OHSJP has extensive experience in the collection and submittal of subgrant data to federal funding agencies.
 Beginning with the JAG funding under the ARRA (Stimulus) legislation, the BJA added quarterly reporting requirements via the Performance Measurement Tool (PMT).
 Staff collect this data by requiring subgrantees to enter the data into the PMT for their projects on a quarterly basis.
-In addition to the quarterly PMT data, subgrantees are required to submit semi-annual progress reports to the CJP on each project.
-Staff has met and will continue to meet all reporting requirements by submitting data through the PMT on a quarterly basis.
+In addition to the quarterly PMT data, subgrantees are required to submit semi-annual progress reports to the OHSJP on each project.
+Staff has met and will continue to meet all reporting requirements by submitting data through the PMT to Just Grants on a quarterly and semi-annual basis.